L0g0rhythm/EITIN/README.md

 - **Operating System**: Windows 7 or later (including Windows Server 2012 or later versions).
 - **PowerShell**: Version 2 or higher (recommended).
 - **Administrative Permissions**: Required to run the script (in case of failure).
 - **PowerShell Execution Policy**: Ensure the execution policy allows the use of `-ExecutionPolicy Bypass`.
-After running, it is recommended to adjust the policy to a more secure level.
+After running, it is recommended to adjust the policy to a more secure level.  (e.g., `Set-ExecutionPolicy RemoteSigned`)

 **Steps**: